asyncanup/asyncanup.github.io/_posts/2021-05-15-you-dont-need-react-to-do-what-react-does.md

-You get to build your app and all its visual behavior in one language (C++, or C# if you’re building on Unity3D), and then plug in platform-specific visual layer on top, while ENSURING that visual behavior across ALL platforms still works.
+You get to build your app and all its visual behavior in one language (C++, or C# if you’re building on Unity3D), and then plug in platform-specific visual layers on top, while ENSURING that visual behavior across ALL platforms still works.
 Write-once-run-anywhere but for testing!